-Our drains deal with warm, soapy water all day, every day, so they should be impeccably clean, right?
+Our drains deal with warm, soapy water every day, so they should be impeccably clean, right?
 Wrong!
 Soap and water may be enough to keep your drains clean, but removing all of that residue doesn’t always make it into the sewer.
 Instead, food scraps and sludge can stay in your drain for weeks!
-When this happens, these leftovers can begin to create quite an unusual smell.
-If you’re experiencing sewer odor, it can be difficult to figure out where the problem lies.
-Thankfully, getting rid of noxious drain fumes in your home is a fairly simple task.
+These leftovers can begin to create quite an unusual smell when this happens.
+If you’re experiencing sewer odor, it can be challenging to figure out where the problem lies.
+Thankfully, getting rid of toxic drain fumes in your home is a reasonably simple task.
 All you need to do is follow these simple tips until you find the solution that works for you.

 Use A Plunger To Loosen Clogs

 Before you start down the road to complicated procedures, it’s always worth trying to use your friendly household plunger.
 If you’re lucky, the issue causing your sewer odor may be a loose clog that needs a little push to get on its way down.
 In this case, a plunger may be all that you need.

 A Simple Mixture Of Baking Soda And Vinegar May Be The Answer

 Most odors require a little extra effort beyond simple plunging.
 While this procedure shouldn’t occur often, a vinegar and baking soda cleanse is usually enough to combat unpleasant odors in your drains.
 Start by applying some dish soap to the drain and then chase that with a good amount of boiling water.
 Follow this with a cup of baking soda(not powder) and follow it with an equal amount of distilled white vinegar.
 The instant foaming action will not only help to kill bacteria and deodorize your drain, but it might also loosen clogs.
 Follow this with some more hot water and a good plunging, and you’ve got yourself a handy solution to most drain odor issues.